Only 58% of students were able to point to the ass end of the world on a map.

 A new National Education Foundation report is out today, based on a nationwide quiz of middle-school students.
-Entitled ‘The Bigotry of High Expectations: American students are deplorably ignorant about the wider, lesser world,’ the paper lends weight to fears that the myth of American unexceptionalism may now be widespread among US teens.
+Entitled ‘The Bigotry of High Expectations: American students are deplorably ignorant about the wider, lesser world,’ the paper is set to bolster fears that the myth of American unexceptionalism has become widespread among US teens.

 You might assume that in the greatest country on Earth, young adults would grasp the logical implication: that the rest of the world is, well, less great.

-But if you expected that, you’ve been living in a cave, says speleobiologist David Dixon—as illustrated by the scores from the NEF quiz about the world’s countries, good and otherwise.
+But if you expected that, you’ve been living in a cave, says speleobiologist David Dixon—as illustrated by scores from the NEF quiz on the nations of the world, good and otherwise.

 “Let’s just say performance was… poor,” continues Dr Dixon.

 Almost 60% of candidates were unable to name the capital city of a tinpot banana republic.

 Fewer than half of respondents knew the preferred term for the planet’s most retarded regions (‘developmentally-delayed countries’).

-And only 58% were able to point to the ass end of the world on a map.
+And only 58% succeeded in pointing to the ass end of the world on a map.
 “Which was barely better than guessing,” Dixon explains.

-America has been called a great experiment in multiculturalism, and its success can be seen in any of our ethnically-diverse neighborhoods.
-Where in New York City would you find the most unconvicted mass murderers walking free per capita?
+America has been called a great experiment in multiculturalism, whose success can be seen in any of her ethnically-diverse neighborhoods.
+Where in New York City would you find more unconvicted mass murderers walking free per capita than anywhere else?

 (Answer: ‘Turtle Bay.’
 Also accepted was ‘the United Nations building.’)

 Students started out well when asked if they’d rather live in the United Kingdom or the Kingdom of Bhutan, with 91% of candidates correctly choosing the English-speaking pro-American proto-America (far and away the less sub-American of the two non-American monarchies).

-The authors of the test, however, cautioned against self-congratulation.
+The authors of the test cautioned against self-congratulation, however.
 “The first item was not intended to challenge students,” they reminded journalists, “but as an example of how to fill in the multiple-choice answer sheet.”

-Also acceptable was to furiously obliterate both of the above and use whatever remained of the nub of the 2B pencil provided to write “HELL NO.”
+Also acceptable was to furiously obliterate both of the above choices and use what remained of the nub of the 2B pencil provided to write “HELL NO.”